 For Part B drugs, beneficiaries generally face 20 percent cost sharing, except for preventive vaccines, which have no cost sharing.
-Under the hospital outpatient prospective payment system (OPPS), cost sharing for Part B drugs furnished on a single day in the HOPD is capped by the inpatient deductible.4 For Part B-covered insulin furnished via a durable medical equipment pump, monthly cost sharing is capped at \$35 beginning July 1, 2023, in accord with the IRA.
+Under the hospital outpatient prospective payment system (OPPS), cost sharing for Part B drugs furnished on a single day in the HOPD is capped by the inpatient deductible.
+For Part B-covered insulin furnished via a durable medical equipment pump, monthly cost sharing has been capped at \$35 since July 1, 2023.